nicolardi/open_blog/src/blog/6-json-viewer-chrome-extension-1.md

 ```

 ::: tip
-With the markdown format you can use * to create an unordered list item
+With the markdown format, you can use * to create an unordered list item
 :::

 Let's look at the [sources homepage](https://github.dev/tulios/json-viewer)